 A comprehensive 100 page workbook designed specifically for the course that you can keep forever and refer back to whenever your wellbeing needs a little boost.

-The opportunity to take part in an evidence based course backed by research, with outcomes so good that MBCT courses are now endorsed by the NHS.
+The opportunity to take part in an evidence based course backed by research, with outcomes so good that MBCT courses are actually endorsed by the NHS.

 My full support during the sessions for 2 hours each week, along with email support in between sessions if needed.

-A safe space to explore the patterns of your mind and behaviour with a Mindfulness Teacher that also has a decade of experience as a Principal Cognitive Behavioural Therapist.
+A safe space to explore the patterns of your mind and behaviour with a Mindfulness Teacher that also has a decade of experience as a Senior Cognitive Behavioural Therapist.

 "Natalie is a great teacher of meditation and made the MBCT course very engaging, informative and enjoyable.
 She encouraged us to reflect on our experiences which helped me to learn a lot about being more mindful, and it was clear that she is very knowledgeable on the subject from her own practice and experience.
 I definitely got a lot out of attending the course and would recommend it to others."